-International Standards adopted in the United States may include normative references to other International Standards.
+International Standards or Technical Reports adopted in the United States may include normative references to other International Standards.
 AAMI maintains a current list of each International Standard that has been adopted by AAMI (and ANSI).
 Available on the AAMI website at the address below, this list gives the corresponding U.S. designation and level of equivalency to the International Standard.